rjvirus/limehome_server/README.md

 This file consists of permissions and keys to login to firestore.

-After doing this, we can process with running npm i inside functions folder and theen run npm run serve
+After doing this, we can process with running npm i inside functions folder and then run "npm run serve"